nathabee/chatgpt-organizer/README.md

 ---

+## What this extension does

+- Runs entirely in your browser
+- Acts only on your own ChatGPT account
+- Requires you to be logged in to chatgpt.com
+- Does not store credentials
+- Does not access other users' data

+---

+## Responsibility

+This tool automates actions that are normally performed manually by the user in the ChatGPT interface.
+Use at your own discretion.

+---

 ## Why this exists

 Long ChatGPT histories slow down browsers (especially Firefox) and make the UI painful to use.